 What do I do with a dahlia in winter?

-In warmer climates (zone 8 and above) dahlias can remain in the ground all year long.
-They will just continue to grow as a perennial.
+In warmer climates (zone 8 and above), dahlias can stay in the ground year-round and will continue to grow as perennials.

 https://www.instagram.com/tv/CWHgamtJ0Qs/?igshid=MDJmNzVkMjY=